openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 > Do not use this for supplementary files.
 See Supplementary files for more information.<!-- missing hyperlink -->

 ## Generating typeset files with Janeway
-Janeway provides a
-    plugin system that allows developers to write integration tools for the typesetting process.
-One example is the [Pandoc Plugin](https://github.com/BirkbeckCTP/pandoc). which can generate
-    an HTML typeset file from a MS Word document.
-If you are interested on installing this tool others of this kind, check what is available with your site manager.

-![Detail of the contextual menu for generating typeset files with plugins](../nstatic/typesetting/typesetting-convert-file.png)

-> [!TIP]
-> The first option is always 'Convert', which will make the current file available as a typeset file to readers.
-This feature is useful when you want to make the original manuscript file available for download to the readers as it is (e.g.: Allow the readers to read the original manuscript as a .docx or similar)
+Janeway also offers the option to convert manuscript files using the [Pandoc plugin](https://github.com/BirkbeckCTP/pandoc), which can generate HTML galleys from a MS Word document.

+If you are interested in using the Pandoc plugin, contact your System administrator (What is a system administrator? <!-- missing hyperlink -->).

 3. Delegate the task to a Typesetter: If your journal uses either a dedicated member of staff or a third party service for the